Allenpandas/Allenpandas/README.md

 ### Hi there 👋 I'm [Yalun Wu](https://github.com/Allenpandas)!
 You can also call me Allenpandas🐼.

-I am a Ph.D. student of Cyberspace Security in [Beijing Jiaotong University](https://en.bjtu.edu.cn/).
-My research interests is the security and reliability of intelligent transportation systems.
+I am a first-year Ph.D. student in the School of Computer and Information Techonoly at [Beijing Jiaotong University](https://en.bjtu.edu.cn/).
+I work with Prof.Zhen Han, Prof.WenJia Niu and Dr.Endong Tong in THETA Lab (THorough Evaluation on Threats of Artificial Intelligence, THETA Lab).

+My research interests are in the intersection of artificial intelligence and security, including but not limited to reinforcement learning security and privacy protection.
+I am interested in exploring the vulnerabilities of machine learning systems and developing robust versions of them.

+I received the Master’s degree in software engineering from Beijing Jiaotong Univeresity in 2022.
+My postgraduate research advisor is Dr.Endong Tong, and my postgraduate research interests are reinforcement learning and Webshell detection.

+Advertisement: If you are interested in a position (e.g. intern, Master’s, PhD, etc.) in our lab, please send me an email with your impressive self-introduction and materials like CV, transcript, etc. I will be happy to recommend you to my advisor if there is a good match.
+Thanks!

 <p align="center">
   <!--<a href="https://twitter.com/KyonHuang" target="_blank"><img src="https://img.shields.io/twitter/follow/KyonHuang.svg?style=social" alt="Twitter">